kemalcr/kemal/docs/README.md

 ## Advantages of using Kemal

- - Too easy to learn and start to develop.
+ - Easy to learn and start to develop.
  - Since it's working on LLVM, it's too fast.
- - You can deploy it on *Heroku*.
+ - Easy deploment to *Heroku*.

 ## The Name

-Kemal means *Mature, grown up* in Turkish and Arabic.
+Kemal means *Mature, grown up* in Turkish.

 ## How to start?